 It is $13 an hour.
 So for example on a 3 hour final exam, you will be paid for 4 hours, plus your 4% vacation pay.
+If you have worked with Concordia for more than three years, you will receive an additional 2%.
 Finally, if you are still waiting to retrieve exam materials after the 30 minutes that the final exam was scheduled to be ended, then by QC labour law, each minute extra should be remunerated.

 What is a standard length of time for a Final Exam?

 Exam shifts are usually in 4 hour blocks, for the standard 3 hour final exam.

 Candidates selected to work as invigilators are required to attend a mandatory (paid) orientation/training session that will take place on a Sunday or Monday evening before the start of the examination period.

 How is the examination room break-time conditions setup?

 Exam invigilators normally work in teams and at times on their own or with a professor.
 Invigilators are expected to remain in the classroom for the duration of the examination.
 Invigilators may not take restroom breaks during the first hour of the exam.
 After the first hour has lapsed, floor supervisors circulate from room to room to see if invigilators require a quick restroom break.

 What can we not bring to an examination room?

 The invigilation personnel is asked not to bring any electronic devices (such as cell phones, laptops, iPods/iPads, notepads, e-readers, etc.) into the exam rooms and all personal belongings (such as coats, backpacks, briefcases, magazines, newspapers, etc.) must be left in the staff room.
 This room is locked during exams.
 There is a one hour un-paid break for invigilation staff between each 4 hour exam block.